An Emission Control Area for the Mediterranean Sea

 The MedECA NGO network against air pollution from ships

 In the Mediterranean region, inhabited by around 250 million residents, emissions from ships contribute substantially to ambient emission levels.
-The World Health Organisation (WHO) warns that annual mean levels in the region are often exceeding its air quality guidelines by more than five times.
-Furthermore, around 70 per cent of the cities in the Mediterranean littoral states are way above WHO recommendation for PM2,5 pollution levels.
+The World Health Organization (WHO) warns that annual mean levels in the region are often exceeding its air quality guidelines by more than five times.
+Furthermore, around 70 percent of the cities in the Mediterranean littoral states are way above the WHO recommendation for PM2,5 pollution levels.

 High ambient concentrations of PM2.5 due to ship emissions are perfectly corresponding with major shipping routes and affect coastal areas, where many of the most densely populated cities of the Mediterranean region are located.
 Globally 60,000 premature deaths are associated with air pollution from ships and in the EU alone pollution from ships cause around 60 billion EUR in health costs per year.

 Several studies have been published e.g. by IIASA (2018), INERIS (2019) and REMPEC (2019) which show that the designation of the Mediterranean Sea as an emission control area for SOx (SECA) and NOx (NECA) would reduce SOx, NOx and PM2.5 emissions significantly: Sulphur oxides would be reduced by 95 percent, PM2.5 emissions by 11 percent if the region was declared a SECA.
 Harmful nitrogen emissions would decrease by up to 70 percent if the Mediterranean Sea would also be declared a NECA.
 By 2050 10,000 premature deaths could be avoided annually.
 The expected health benefits outweigh the costs of such a measure by the factor 4.4.
 But the full effect on health and socioeconomics will only be achieved if the Mediterranean Sea is declared an emission control area for both SOx and NOx.